ar-work-acc/koa_fund_app/README.md

 ## TODOs

-1. Multiple test databases for testing.
+1. Multiple test databases (Redis indicies) for testing.
 2. Spring-like @Transactional middleware (or services).
 3. Use: "@/..." for imports; TS settings (optional).
 4. More on BullMQ (queues, important!).